chanmix51/Pomm/documentation/documentation.rst

 Even if generic finders may fulfill 90% of developers needs, it is possible to define your own finders using SQL.
 The generic structures of the SQL with Pomm follow the principle described below::

     SELECT
-      %s
+      :table_fields
     FROM
-      %s
+      :table_name
     WHERE
-      %s
+      :conditions

  * The first string is provided by one fields getter method (see `Fields methods`_ above).
  * The second string is the set's source, most of the time a table name.
 This is provided by the ``getTableName($alias)`` method.
  * The last string is the where clause.
-If a ``Where`` instance is provided it is as easy as casting it to String.
+If a ``Where`` instance is provided, it is as easy as casting it to String.

 Fields formatters
 -----------------